ystia/yorc-guides/README.md

-To get started, you can start running a Yorc docker container, install Alien4Cloud, upload sample application from the Forge and deploy this application on one of the supported types of insfrastructures as described in the follwing sections.
+To get started, you can start running a Yorc docker container, install Alien4Cloud, upload sample application from the Forge and deploy this application on one of the supported types of insfrastructures as described in the following sections.

 ## Installation/configuration